photo/frontend/documentation/schemas/Webhook.markdown

-Schema for an Webhook object
+Schema for a Webhook object
 =======================